-Conflict does not occur in c), e) and h) because the two SFRs affect mutually and supplementary to achieve management by the administrator.
+Conflict does not occur in c) and e) because the two SFRs affect mutually and supplementary to achieve management by the administrator.

-- f) does not conflict because it is depended on by d) and supported by a). - i) and j) are mutually dependent in encrypting confidential file passwords to be written to the HDD.
+- f) does not conflict because it is depended on by d) and supported by a). - h) and i) are mutually dependent in encrypting confidential file passwords to be written to the HDD.

-Conflict does not occur in l), m) and n) because they defines the management of k) mutually and supplementary.
+Conflict does not occur in k), l) and m) because they defines the management of j) mutually and supplementary.